The Cannabis Center For Advertising Transparency

 They lose it through compounding hesitation."

 Cannabis consumption represents one of the largest regulated consumer demographics in modern global markets.
-According to the UNODC, approximately 244 million adults used cannabis in 2023, up from 219 million in 2021.
+According to the UNODC, 244 million adults used cannabis in 2023, up 25 Million from 219 million in 2021.

 Transparency Report